littlejohhn/CTF-Cheatsheet/README.md

 This tool is great for windows SID finding and username discovery.
 1. enum4linux -a **192.x.x.x**

+### Nikto
+Perfect for website analysis.
+1. nikto -h **192.x.x.x** -p *port*

+### WordPress Scan
+My favourite way to obtain usernames from wordpress websites is the following command.
+1. wpscan –url *url* --enumerate p –enumerate t –enumerate u

+### MySQL
+The simplest way to connect remotely to the mysql service.
+1. mysql -u *username* -p -h **192.x.x.x**

+**Note**: If you have the ability to have root access to mysql, you **WILL** be able to privilege escalate. [\! /bin/sh](https://gtfobins.github.io/gtfobins/mysql/) is the command.

+### View Internal Listeners
+It is possible to have an internal website that is only accessible from the victim machine.
+This is where port-forwarding comes in (use chisel), this command helps you find this.
+1. netstat -ltup

+# Alternatives to Cat
+1.	fold *filename*
+2.	nl *filename* (will show numbered lines)
+3.	head *filename* (shows the head portion of file)
+4.	tail *filename* (shows the tail portion of file)

 # File Upload Bypass
 If you need to upload a reverse shell, like from [PenTest Monkey](https://github.com/pentestmonkey/php-reverse-shell), then you may experience the dashboard preventing you from uploading.
 This can be easily fixed by doing either of the following.